Working in the UK

 Q: When does the post-study work visa come in?

-A: The new route is planned to be launched in summer 2021.
+A: The new visa route application will be open from 1 July 2021.
 This means that any eligible student who successfully completes their course and graduates in the summer of 2021 or after will be able to apply for the route if they have a valid Tier 4/Student visa at that time.
 This includes students who have already started their courses on or before September 2020.

 Q: When do you apply for the visa?

-A: You can apply under the Scheme once you are awarded your Degree.
+A: You can apply under the Scheme once you are awarded your Degree on or after 1July 2021.
 You must complete your course and graduate during the summer 2021 or afterwards to be eligible for the new post-study work visa.

 Q: How do you apply for the visa?

 A: The route will require an immigration application to be made from within the UK before your Tier 4 /Student visa expires.
-You will not be able to apply after your Tier 4 visa expires An (so far unspecified) immigration application fee and the Immigration Health Surcharge will be payable.
+You will not be able to apply after your Tier 4 visa expires An immigration application fee (£700) and the Immigration Health Surcharge £624 per year) will be payable.

 Q: What if I started my course virtually in September 2020 because of the coronavirus pandemic?

-A: If you are completing your course during the summer of 2021 Home Office Guidance at the moment is that you will need to arrive in-person in the UK with a Tier 4/Student visa on or before April 5th 2021 in order to ensure that you will be eligible.
+A: If you are completing your course during the summer of 2021 Home Office Guidance is that you will need to arrive in-person in the UK with a Tier 4/Student visa on or before 21 June 2021 in order to ensure that you will be eligible.